Who are the Sons of Kemet?

 There is true talent on this record, but the group’s aural makeup is also part of their appeal.
 Two drummers, a tuba, and a saxophone.
 It sounds like it shouldn’t work, but it does, and does so very well.

-The Sons of Kemet have proven themselves as a force to be reckoned with in the UK Jazz Scene.
+The Sons of Kemet have proven themselves as a force to be reckoned with.